Classical Ottoman architecture

 Classical Ottoman architecture is a period in Ottoman architecture generally including the 16th and 17th centuries.
 The period is most strongly associated with the works of Mimar Sinan, who was Chief Court Architect under three sultans between 1538 and 1588.
 The start of the period also coincided with the long reign of Suleiman the Magnificent, which is recognized as the apogee of Ottoman political and cultural development, with extensive patronage in art and architecture by the sultan, his family, and his high-ranking officials.

 Ottoman architecture at this time was strongly influenced by Byzantine architecture, particularly the Hagia Sophia, and blended it with other influences to suit Ottoman needs.
 Architects typically experimented with different combinations of conventional elements including domes, semi-domes, and arcaded porticos.
 Successful architects such as Sinan demonstrated their skill through their meticulous attempts to solve problems of space, proportion, and harmony.
 Sinan's most important works include the Şehzade Mosque, Süleymaniye Mosque, and Selimiye Mosque.

-After his death, the classical style became less innovative and more repetitive.
+After Sinan's death, the classical style became less innovative and more repetitive.
 The 17th century still produced major works such as the Sultan Ahmed Mosque, but the social and political changes of the Tulip Period eventually led to a shift towards Ottoman Baroque architecture.
+The classical Ottoman style was still deemed appropriate for some later construction projects, such as the reconstruction of the Fatih Mosque in the 18th century, and it has also been imitated more recently in the construction of mosques in modern Turkey.